justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 Memory is always allocated in multiples of 32 bytes.
 On the one hand this helps prevent external fragmentation by allocating many objects of the same size.
 But on the other it incurs internal fragmentation because an object will not always fill all of its allocated memory.

-The heap is locked during allocation and sweep operations to protect against concurrent access.
+A separate set of heap pages is maintained by each mutator thread.
+Thus there is no need to lock during allocation or sweep operations.

 If there is not enough free memory to fulfill a request a new page is allocated and added to the heap.
 This is the only choice, unfortunately.
 The collection process is asynchronous so memory cannot be freed immediately to make room.